Country Jam (Colorado)

-Country Jam is an annual music festival in the Western Slope of Colorado, United States, which started in 1992.
-It is the largest country music and camping festival in the state.
+Country Jam was an annual music festival in the Western Slope of Colorado, United States, which started in 1992.
+It has been "temporarily" paused for 2026.
+It is/was the largest country music and camping festival in the state.

-Country Jam is a four-day "rain or shine" event.
+Country Jam was a three-day (previously four) "rain or shine" event.
+In 2024 there were no Thursday performances due to perceived lightning risk.
 The festival is held at the Country Jam Ranch, a 240 acre ranch and music festival concert venue located near Loma, Colorado, 21 miles northwest of Grand Junction.
 Many attendees stay in the festival's campground area.